robvanpamel/robvanpamel.github.io/_posts/Draft.md

 - Coupling through cross cutting concerns
 - Use of sync communications

-There were a lot of other interesting sessions but it would take too long to list all the sessions I attended.
-See ya next time!
+There were a lot of other interesting sessions but it would take too long to list all the talks I attended.
+I must admit that the overall quality of the given talks was very high.
+And looking back also includes the nice lunches we had in combination with a good party on Thursday.

+That will be it for today, see you next time!